kmwtechnology/lucille/doc/site/content/en/docs/Contribution guidelines/dev_new_stages.md

 weight: 25
 date: 2024-10-28
 description: >
-  The basics of how to develop stages for Lucille
+  The basics of how to develop stages for Lucille.
 ---

 ## Introduction